 Reports tended to repeat the same message – many of the Brungle players, including Digger Davis were wonderful athletes who simply needed coaching to be champions.
 In one match Alex Johnson, Gundagai’s imported coach from South Sydney enamored himself by playing with the Brungle team.
 But somehow Maher Cup representation for the “Brungle Boys” never happened – well not until Vince Bulger a generation later.

 By 1926 he was at Harden and in 1928 living back in the Blue Mountains and still playing some football.
 He was also a champion cricketer.
 But it was for his bush and tracking skills that he was most regarded.
 He risked his life to save a marooned dog and was widely reported for tracking down a missing woman’s body after more than a month of intrepid searching – “He had never given up hope ….day after day he and his dog have wandered the lonely hills and traversed almost inaccessible gullies for traces of her“.
 Joe Nettup earned £50 for finding that body and was from then-on rarely described as being aboriginal, but as a “well-known local athlete“, “local speed merchant“, an exceptional cricketer and a crack jumper in the horse ring.
 He became a shearer, playing cricket for Cunningham’s Creek near Harden in 1932-33, and with Walcha and Armidale teams 1934-1940.
 He became a well respected union shed rep. in sheds all over the state.
-He finally settled in Tasmania in the 1950s.
+He finally settled in Tasmania in 1950.

 I thought Digger Davis may have been the first indigenous Maher Cup player, but no. By the time he got to play for Tumut – against Gundagai in 1928 in a Sunday game he was well into his thirties.
 Although he scored a try he was not the man “who delighted Gundagai crowds a couple of years ago”.
 But Digger Davis, was a cheeky confident chap and I don’t think he cared much about the Maher Cup.
 At Yass in 1928: